Actor Danny Masterson drugged and raped women, prosecutor says - ExBulletin

 Masterson is a prominent member of the church.
 All three women are former members.

-The church said in a statement after the women’s testimony at the first trial that it “has no policy prohibiting or discouraging members from reporting the criminal conduct of Scientologists, or anyone else, to law enforcement.”
-“Quite the contrary.
-Church policy explicitly requires Scientologists to abide by all laws of the land.”
+The church said in a statement after the women’s testimony at the first trial that it “has no policy prohibiting or discouraging members from reporting the criminal conduct of Scientologists, or anyone else, to law enforcement.” “.

+Cohen said prosecution expert Claire Headley, a former member of the church’s leadership group, is someone who works “to rid the world of Scientology, rid people of Scientology,” and told the jurors that they were going to “hear huge bias” in his testimony. .
+The expert on the defense witness list is her father-in-law, a current top Scientologist.

+Masterson, who has been out on bail since his 2020 arrest, sat at the defense table, with a large coterie of supporters behind him, many if not all church members, who also attended his first trial.
+They included his wife, model and actor Bijou Phillips; his sister-in-law, “One Day at a Time” actor Mackenzie Phillips; and his brother, “Malcolm in the Middle” actor Christopher Masterson.

 |